 Many cultural and heritage tourism events are now offered during the Azalea Festival including the Native American Art Market at the Five Civilized Tribes Museum and a Downtown Trolley Tour offered by the Three Rivers Museum.
 A downtown parade sponsored by the Parks Department, the Exchange Club’s chili cook-off, a quilt show presented by the Muskogee Quilters Guild and Darkwood Film Art Institute’s international film festival are other events tied to the Azalea Festival.
 The economic impact of these events averages $3.5 million spent in Muskogee during the month of April and with 143 jobs directly relating to Honor Heights Park and the Azalea Festival.

-PONCA CITY (2007) -- Ponca City's Preserve America Communities application featured its ongoing downtown revitalization program.
+Ponca City’s Preserve America Communities application featured its ongoing downtown revitalization program.
 The effort is led by Ponca City Main Street (PCMS).
-The City, the Chamber, local businesses and citizens have given new life to the historic district.
+The City, the Chamber, local businesses, and citizens have given new life to the historic district.
 An increase in tourism and economic development in the heart of the city is a result of their efforts.
 The PCMS program began in 1987.
-Since that time the downtown district has benefited from a total of over $22,000,000 in private investment and $15,000,000 in public investment stemming from a sales tax and other city funds.
+Since that time the downtown district has benefited from a total of over $22 million in private investment and $15 million in public investment stemming from a sales tax and other city funds.
 The outcomes have been increased economic vitality, heritage tourism and community pride.
-The creation of the annual PCMS Birthday Bash and the development of the annual PCMS Iris Festival are just two examples of the program's activities that stimulate the local economy and feature community heritage.
+The creation of the annual PCMS Birthday Bash and the development of the annual PCMS Iris Festival are just two examples of the program’s activities that stimulate the local economy and feature community heritage.